 This white bean chicken chili in crock pot will become one of your favorite fall soup recipes or simple slow cooker recipes.
 (You can also make this white chicken chili instant pot!)
 Add this to your list of soup recipes in crock pot!

-White Chicken Chili Recipe with Beans
+White Bean Chicken Chili In Crock Pot Recipe

 It’s so easy and so yummy that I usually keep the ingredients for this in the pantry as a “Dang, what are we going to have for dinner?” panic meals or a frugal pantry meal.